Play the Drums in Logic Remote on iPad

 To turn off Spot Erase, tap the Spot Erase button again.

 Tap the Note Repeat button in the upper-right area of the screen.

 In the Initial Note Repeat dialog on your Mac, do any of the following:

 Choose a repetition rate from the Rate pop-up menu.

 Define a velocity value in the Velocity field or leave it “As played” (which is the default).

 Define a gate length value in the Gate field.

-Click the disclosure triangle in the upper-left area of the dialogue to reveal the following additional settings:
+Click the disclosure triangle in the upper-left area of the dialog to reveal the following additional settings:

-Select the tickboxes to make the MIDI controller pop-up menus available, then choose a controller for rate, velocity and gate time.
+Select the checkboxes to make the MIDI controller pop-up menus available, then choose a controller for rate, velocity, and gate time.